Ravjot03/Financial-Data-in-Python/Managing Data/Chapter-2/README.md

 ---
 ## Data Info :
-I have used Stock Listings data.
+I have used Stock Listings dataset.
 You can download it from [here](https://github.com/Ravjot03/Financial-Data-in-Python/blob/main/Managing%20Data/Chapter-2/listings.xlsx).